Services - Pharma Cooperation Code

 - Otsuka Pharmaceuticals (Switzerland)

-It should be noted that the vast majority of companies have maintained their individual disclosure rates at a high level or clearly improved them, which is gratifying in view of the efforts involved.
-The average development does not fully reflect this picture, which is shown by the significantly higher median values.
-Few companies have achieved disappointing results.
-The Code Secretariat calls on these companies to improve their compliance rates in order to further strengthen the positive development of the Transparency Initiative since its inception.
+It should be noted that the disclosure rate was steady at a high level or could be improved further for a large majority of companies, which is encouraging in view of the effort involved.
+The result was disappointing for a few companies only.
+The Code Secretariat encourages these companies to improve their consent rates in order to further strengthen the constant positive trend recorded from the outset for the transparency initiative.

 Further information on the subject:

 - EFPIA: Responsible Transparency - Relationships & codes